-As a respected member of our Michigan community, Commercial Bank proudly gives back to the people.
+As a respected member of our Michigan community, Commercial Bank proudly gives back to its residents.
 These are some of our key events.

-Commercial Bank knows how quickly cancer can affect a community; that is why we proudly participate in the American Cancer Society's Annual Relay for Life every year.
-In 2018, we were able to raise the Commercial Bank team raised money through various fundraisers including popcorn and candy bar sales, hosting a bake sale, participating in our "Casual for a Cause" days and a "Pie in the Face" fundraiser.
-If you would like to make a donation for the 2019 Relay for Life, please stop by any one of our branch locations.
+Commercial Bank knows how quickly cancer can affect a community, which is why we proudly participate in the American Cancer Society's Annual Relay for Life every year.
+In 2019, we were able to raise the Commercial Bank team raised money through various fundraisers including popcorn and candy bar sales, hosting a bake sale, participating in our "Casual for a Cause" days and a "Pie in the Face" fundraiser.
+If you would like to make a donation for the 2020 Relay for Life, please stop by any one of our branch locations.

 In May, Commercial Bank employees directed their donations towards Everyone Together - Gratiot County.

 Everyone Together is a parent group whose mission is to provide natural supports for families with children with disabilities and to provide resources for each other and awareness in the community.

 This project hosts workshops, conferences, family "fun days" and various community events throughout the year.
 They also work with Gratiot Integrated Health Network in order to provide a summer camp for kids with developmental disabilities.
 They have an approach to education that creates a learning environment that is designed for diversity, "making natural educational settings accessible to all children, all together, all the time.

 February’s "Casual for a Cause" program were donated to the Imagination Library of Barry County.

 The Imagination Library provides free age-appropriate books for children from 0-5 years old, targeting the at-risk population.
 Studies show that getting children books early on like this will make them more successful in school!

 January's employee donations went towards Gratiot County Child Advocacy.